Google Grants Management

 - Increase sales and donations to you nonprofit

-What does it cost to manage an Adwords grants account for NonProfits?
+What does it cost to manage a grant account for NonProfits?

 I offer reduced pricing on my paid search management to help nonprofits.
 Pricing is custom based to your nonprofit needs and the expected level of work required on my end.
 Non profits receive…